Government back from brink - but FG parliamentary party told to prepare for vote in mid-January

-The country may be facing a snap general election in January after Taoiseach Leo Varadkar refused to sack his Tánaiste, Frances Fitzgerald, over the Maurice McCabe email saga.
+The country may be facing a snap general election in January after Taoiseach Leo Varadkar refused to sack his Tánaiste, Frances Fitzgerald, over the Maurice McCabe email saga, writes Elaine Loughlin, Daniel McConnell, Juno McEnroe and Fiachra Ó Cionnaith

 It came after Fianna Fáil decided to table a motion of no confidence in her, effectively ending the confidence and supply deal, which has underpinned the minority Government for 18 months.